mudaia2/Senior-Thesis/README.md

 Figure 2 shows the sub files present in each of the node and the host.
 We split up the implementation on the node side into 3 files.
 Neighbor_list.txt contains the neighbor list of each node.
 Comm_socket.py consists of the socket programming and node communication methods and finally Iterative_algo.py consists of the iterative algorithm we are implementing.
 On the host side, we have two files Upload.py uploads the files remotely to the nodes and compiles them inline.
 Run.py sends the start signal to begin the algorithm.

 ![Code_components](Documentation/Code_components.jpg)

+### Neighbour_list.txt

+This file consists basis for the ring based routing algorithm to work.
+Essentially, this file governs which neighbors to talk to and which neighbors to listen to.
+In Figure 3, we have the list for node with IP address 192.168.12.1.
+There is an oddity in the fact that the node itself appears in both categories, but this is due to the specificities of the algorithm [5] we are implementing.